-Christian perspectives and moral and ethical issues in educational leadership form an essential strand in the doctoral program and are embedded within many courses and activities.
+Christian perspectives and moral and ethical issues in higher education form an essential strand in the doctoral program and are embedded within many courses and activities.
 The course specifically dedicated to this topic, HED 704, is required of all students.
-Students are required to attend a total of two Ethics Conferences while enrolled in the program.

-In addition, students must attend two of the annual program conferences on research or current issues in education.
+In addition, students must attend two of the annual program conferences on research or current issues in higher education which are offered each July.

-Following successful completion of all course work and the Guided Inquiry Project, approval of the dissertation proposal, and recommendation by appropriate advisors, students are advanced to doctoral candidacy status.
+Following successful completion of all coursework and approval of the dissertation proposal, students are advanced to doctoral candidacy status.